Fidlock is a bottle and cage with a mechanical and magnetic attachment, that's available in 450, 590 and 600ml – the smallest fits into a tiny space.

 Editor’s Choice 2020

 Trying to squeeze a bottle and cage into modern full-suspension frames can be enough to drive you to drink.
-Side-entry cages, shaped bottles and under-down tube mud catchers are some of the solutions on the market, but for innovation and convenience, the Fidlock magnetic design makes the most sense.
+Side-entry cages, shaped bottles and under-down tube mud catchers are some of the solutions on the market, but for innovation and convenience, the Fidlock magnetic design makes the most sense – that’s why it’s one of the best bottle and cage systems on the market.
 Simply bolt to your frame using the standard mount, or if you don’t have any, the Twist Uni-Base lets you strap it pretty much anywhere – under the top tube or along the seat tube, for instance.
 The magnetic base self-aligns with the bottle, so once it’s in proximity, the two snap together – a mechanical connection ensuring it stays secure.
 For owners of Orange bikes or older Nukeproofs, the Fidlock is well worth checking out.

 If you own a YT you may have some experience with the Fidlock system, because this bottle and base were fitted to some of the YT Jeffsy and YT Capra bikes a couple of years ago.
 In the same way that Fidlock’s popular helmet bickle self-aligns, the two parts of the bottle system snap together once in close enough proximity, and remain secure, no matter how bumpy it gets.